psychoinformatics-de/studyforrest-www/content/Studies/contest_findforrestnetworks.rst

 from restricted ecological validity and it is questionable to what degree their conclusions can be generalized.

-Our contribution to the forrest challenge is motivated by the idea that graph theoretical properties are able to 'replace' control over the stimulus as the set of a priori assumptions necessary for the analysis of task-based functional connectivity.
+Our contribution to the *studyforrest* challenge is motivated by the idea that graph theoretical properties are able to 'replace' control over the stimulus as the set of a priori assumptions necessary for the analysis of task-based functional connectivity.
 Instead of searching for functional networks related to certain